 Whenever someone calls anyone else Oyinbo, my subconscious winces for the corner of my identity that is chopped off.
 Even other light-skinned people call me Oyinbo, so the name has crept noisily and settled just between the Okrika and Greek names on my birth certificate.
 I love the colour of my skin.
 I adore how it catches the sun and reflects light in the same fiery fierceness.
 I love the way my freckles dance up and down my eyes, nose and lips, and I will not deny that I love the attention that the colour of my skin brings.

 When Anna Banner and Iheoma Nnadi won the Most Beautiful Girl in Nigeria title in 2013 and 2014 respectively, the first reference of failure that people pointed out was that they looked “too chinko” to represent Nigeria in the Miss World contest and would definitely not win.
 In simple language, they were not African or Nigerian enough to show the world what it meant to be from here.
 I would obsessively read all the comments on their win and find that Nigeria had a subtle beef with anyone who wasn’t dark enough.
 You might disagree with me, but tell yourself the truth.
 Whenever you open any social media site, count the number of people who talk about “skin like caramel, like butter, black girl magic etc., etc.,” you know the way the trend goes.
-Light skinned girls are too afraid to use these terms so that they do not get backlashed.
+Light-skinned girls might be afraid to use these terms so that they do not get backlash.
 The fear has to end here.
 Tomorrow, when I put up a picture and glory in my skin, I will use whatever tag that I consider fit.
 I stopped using filters in my pictures some years ago.
 I didn’t want to seem darker or lighter than I already am.
 I wanted my skin to breathe through my pictures.
 To shine in all its glory and blackness and magic, for people to know what it means to be loved by the sun and to love it right back.

 The first time a boy asked me to date him because I am light-skinned, I was furious.
 I already knew that there was nothing wrong with being darker and even though this was his preference, I did not think he had the right.
 I also wanted to be seen as more than the colour of my skin.
 After schooling him on what I thought should be important when considering a partner, I would go back to my room more awakened than angry.
 At one point or the other in our lives, we would be considered as colour.
 I would flit through friend groups and individuals over the years that would cement my belief that people are attracted to or drawn away from skin.
 How it gathers, where it gathers, or what colour it is.
 And for that boy, it was the colour of skin.